-Public education is an important part of SCMAC's Integrated Mosquito Management Program aiming to engender a cultural awareness of both SCMAC's and the public's responsibilities.
-It is important for residents to understand the primary purpose of our control efforts is to reduce mosquito-borne diseases while realizing the impact they also have on mosquito habitat within provides our community.
+Public education is an important part of SCMAC's Integrated Mosquito Management Program aiming to promote cultural awareness of both SCMAC's and the public's responsibilities.
+It is important for residents to understand the primary purpose of our control efforts.
+Our purpose is to reduce mosquito-borne diseases while realizing the impact these control efforts have on mosquito habitat within our community.
 It is truly a collaborative effort.